-- A clear title like "Urgent Safety Notice", - The intended Audience: clear statement about the intended recipient of the notice. - Concise description of subject device, model/batch/serial number - A statement explaining the reasons for the SFCA, including description of the problem - A clear description of the hazards associated with the specific failure of the device and, where appropriate, the likelihood of occurrence, being mindful of the intended audience. - A summary of the results and conclusions of the manufacturer's investigation - The recommended action(s) to be taken by the recipient of the Field Safety Notice - Designated contact point for the recipient of the Field Safety Notice to use to obtain further information.
+- A clear title like "Urgent Safety Notice" on the notice itself, the envelope if sent by mail and the subject line if sent by email or fax - The intended Audience: clear statement about the intended recipient of the notice. - Concise description of subject device, model/batch/serial number - A factual statement explaining the reasons for the FSCA, including description of the problem - A clear description of the hazards associated with the specific failure of the device and, where appropriate, the likelihood of occurrence, being mindful of the intended audience - The recommended action(s) to be taken by the recipient of the Field Safety Notice including any action(s) recommended for people that have previously used or been treated by affected devices - Where appropriate, include time frames by which the action(s) should be taken by the manufacturer and user. - Designated contact point for the recipient of the Field Safety Notice to use to obtain further information.